alpacahq/alpaca-docs/content/trading/_index.md

 ### **Account Plans**

-Alpaca Paper Only Account (Paper-Trading) Anyone globally can create an Alpaca Paper Only Account!
+Anyone globally can create an Alpaca Paper Only Account!
 All you need to do is sign up with your email address.
 An Alpaca Paper Only Account is for paper trading only.
 It allows you to fully utilize the Alpaca API and run your algorithm in our paper trading environment only.
 You won’t be trading real money, but you will be able to track your simulated activity and balance in the Alpaca web dashboard.

 {{< /columns >}}